 14. Bing Crosby and Rosemary Clooney, one of the romantic pairings in the movie, actually have a 25-year age difference.

-15. It’s true: the infamous George Clooney is related to Rosemary Clooney (George is Rosemary’s nephew).
+15. It’s true: George Clooney is related to Rosemary Clooney (George is Rosemary’s nephew).

 16. While the costume designer goes unmentioned in the film, it is the award winning Edith Head, who won 8 Academy Awards for costume design.